deepchecks/deepchecks/docs/source/index.rst

 Welcome to Deepchecks!
 =======================

-Deepchecks is the leading tool for validating you machine learning models and data, and it enables doing so with minimal effort.
+Deepchecks is the leading tool for validating your machine learning models and data, and it enables doing so with minimal effort.
 Deepchecks accompanies you through various validation needs such as verifying your data's integrity, inspecting its distributions, validating data splits, evaluating your model and comparing between different models.